ianrosedev/recipe-share-color-test/README.md

 # Recipe Share Color Test
-Change the header colors of a fictional app.
+Change the header colors to test out different combos quickly.
 Made for fun to try out new color combinations interactively.

 **Works best on large screens*